BILL HENSHAW, OD, FCOVD

 Picture

-3. Go to 7 steps to protect your children's vision from the rigors of the classroom found within this Teacher / Parent, but under7 steps to protect your children's vision from the rigors of the classroom.
+3. Go to 7 steps to protect your children's vision from the rigors of the classroom found within this Teacher / Parent, but under 7 steps to protect your children's vision from the rigors of the classroom.
 Just click the link above

 Picture